 Some courses a breeze to learn for some students but there are also more complicated subjects that take a lot of time to figure out.
 If you are an online instructor who is already a subject matter expertise, you can alleviate this pressing problem by “teaching from a student’s perspective”.

-In online teaching, or in all educational instruction for that matter, instructors should never assume students to have prior knowledge.
+In online teaching, or in all educational instruction for that matter, instructors should never assume students have prior knowledge.
 Each student is unique with different learning curves–in an eLearning environment included.
-Simply put, a teacher needs impart knowledge on students in a manner that makes it easy for them to grasp.
+Simply put, a teacher needs to impart knowledge to students in a manner that makes it easy for them to grasp.
 This way, learning becomes more meaningful and worthwhile.